xixixao/space-client/README.md

 ## Run Angular Fun

 Run Mimosa's watcher with the server turned on.

+    $ mimosa watch --server

 This will 1) watch your directory structure and compile things on the fly and 2) run a server at port 3000 so you can view your application 3) serve the assets gzipped and 4) reload the application whenever something successfully compiles (live reload).
-This will do it without optimizations...
+This will do it without optimizations and this with optimizations:

-    $ mimosa watch --server

-...and this with optimizations

     $ mimosa watch --server --optimize

+r.js minification is currently not working properly, likely due to a bug in uglify since it works fine with optimization turned off.